Sexual Misconduct and Violence

 • Sexual activity with a minor is not consensual.

-If the Affected Party states affirmative consent was not given, it shall not be a valid excuse that the accused believed consent was given to sexual activity under either of the following circumstances:
+If the Affected Party states affirmative consent was not given, it shall not be a valid excuse that the accused believed consent was given under the following circumstances:

-1. Belief the consent arose from the intoxication or recklessness of the Affected Party or
+1. Belief the consent arose from the intoxication or recklessness of the Affected Party.

-2. Was incapacitated due to the influence or drugs, alcohol, or medication or could not understand the nature, or extent of the sexual activity, or
+2. Was incapacitated due to drugs, alcohol, or medication or could not understand the nature or extent of the sexual activity.

 3. Was unable to communicate due to a mental or physical condition.